 Compare different cities and indicators at ICC Charts

-The German cultural policy profile is now also accessible in German language!
+The cultural policy profiles of Austria, Germany and Liechtenstein are now also accessible in German language, those of France and Monaco in French language!

-The Czech Republic has recently joined the Compendium and Cyprus as well as Bosnia and Herzegovina plan to deliver their first national cultural policy profiles soon.
-Preparations for new profiles are to start this year in Belarus and Luxembourg.
+Cyprus as well as Bosnia and Herzegovina plan to deliver their first national cultural policy profiles soon.
+As well, preparations for new profiles are to start in Belarus and Luxembourg.

 The number of country profiles will then grow to 46!

-Presents integrated information on cross-cutting, transversal issues of priority to cultural policy makers and analysts:
+Presents integrated information on cross-cutting, transversal issues of priority to cultural policy makers and analysts (with more to follow in 2014):

 Updated comparative tables and graphs on population, participation, markets, employment, public funding